HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 ## Scientific "guardrails"

-As key stackholders, the *Oversight Committee* MUST attend Sprint Reviews on a quarterly basis to offer feedback.
+As key stakeholders, the *Oversight Committee* MUST attend Sprint Reviews on a quarterly basis to offer feedback.

 ## Detailed Design or _Scrum meets ZenHub_